-I experienced these four things throughout the whole country.
+I experienced these three things throughout the whole country.
 I have also heard from many travelers that they had the same experiences which even caused some of them to say they would never visit Vietnam again.
 Nonetheless I still very much enjoyed my time in the country and would definitely come back, if not just for the amazing nature.

 Important Note: I only want to address these matter that I personally experienced on my recent trip.
 I want to emphasize that I am certainly in no position to judge the locals on their behavior.
 I just think it is important to be prepared before you visit, so these things don’t catch you by surprise.
 But by all means – don’t sweat it and quickly cancel your flight, but try to embrace the unfamiliarity of it.

 So here they are: 3 things that really bothered me in Vietnam.

 During our month in Vietnam we probably encountered it all: the cheap tricks, ruthless scams and annoying rip-offs.

 The longer we stayed the worse it got, so far that I was frustrated to the point of leaving the country earlier.
 I never knew whether people were sincerely nice or just wanted my money, which caused me to become almost paranoid about people’s intentions.